moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 feature additional outputs, bitrates, codecs, and media types described in the live media streaming use case.

-## Suggested Use Cases for "Media Over QUIC" Going Forward
+# Suggested Use Cases for "Media Over QUIC"

-The use cases that are most applicable today given the existing and known future capabilities of QUIC are included in this section.
+--- note_Note_to_Readers

-**Editor Note:** this section is a work in progress, and is based on the opinions of the draft authors.
+This section is a work in progress, and is based on the opinions of the draft authors.
 We are happy to be guided by discussion about other use cases.

-### Unidirectional live stream contribution

-Unidirectional live stream contribution.
-Two immediate scenarios that best describe this is firstly users on a streaming platform in a remote scenario from their phone live streaming an event or going on to an audience in real time in relatively low bitrates (~1-5Mbit).
-The second scenario is larger bitrate contribution feeds in broadcast.
-This can be an OB feed "back to base" into playout gallery, or from playout facilities to online distribution platforms.

-### Distribution within a platform

-While a media is being contributed in real time via an ingest point to a streaming platform, there may be a need to distribute the media between several servers and/or perform a load balancing of the incoming traffic.
-The platform may peform transcoding at one or several points, or distribute (route) the media as is to one or many egress points.
-Such a distribution and load balancing may happen with or without the access to the encrypted payload.

-### Distribution (delivery) from platform to audience

-Distribution from platform to audience.
-Whilst use of WebRTC or RTSP today for On-Demand media streaming is not typical with adaptive streaming like HLS and DASH being predominantly used as WebRTC is more applicable in latency sensitive contexts such as live sporting events.
-Instead use cases where there is live streaming of TV linear output, or live streaming such as Twitch or Facebook, or non-UGC services like OTT offerings made by broadcasters.
+Each of the above use cases fit into three classifications of solutions, with the first three covering gaming, screen sharing, and general video conferencing largely covered by WebRTC and related protocols today.
+Whilst there may be benefit in these use cases having a QUIC based protocol it may be more appropriate given the size of existing deployments to extend the WebRTC protocol and specifications.
+Such work could start in a QUIC specific forum, but would likely need to take place in {{rtcweb}} and the W3C.

+The second group of classifications covering Live Media Contribution, Syndication, and Streaming are likely the use cases likely to benefit most from this work.
+Existing protocols used such as HLS {{RFC8216}} and DASH {{DASH}}
+are reaching limits towards how low they can reduce latency in live streaming and for scenarios where low-bitrate audio streams are used add a significant amount of overheads compared to the media bitstream.

+On-Demand media streaming is unlikely to benefit from work in this space, without notable latency requirements and protocols such as HLS and DASH meeting the needs of this use case.

 # Requirements {#requirements}